jls/emitJS/README.markdown

   // => console message logged 'user has been created'
 ```

+## More Examples

+To see more examples please see the [Examples Page](https://github.com/jls/emitJS/wiki/Examples) in the wiki.

 ## Should I use Emitter or Binding?

 Short answer is whichever you want.
 Both have their pros and cons and Miller Medeiros has a great write up here [comparison between different observer pattern implmentations](https://github.com/millermedeiros/js-signals/wiki/Comparison-between-different-Observer-Pattern-implementations).